What is a health savings account?

 - The list of medical expenses that qualify for HSA spending is extensive — everything from eyeglasses and hearing aids to bandages and birth control pills.

 - HSAs are passed on to your designated beneficiary when you die.
-A spouse can inherit the money tax free.

-Tax advantages
+Tax advantages of an HSA

 - Contributions made to an HSA aren’t subject to federal taxes.

-- Distributions from an HSA are tax-free, as long as they used to pay for qualifying medical expenses.
+- Distributions from an HSA are tax-free, as long as they are used to pay for qualifying medical expenses.

 Disadvantages of an HSA